paritytech/polkadot/roadmap/implementers-guide/src/protocol-overview.md

 First, it's important to go over the main actors we have involved in this protocol.

 1. Validators.
 These nodes are responsible for validating proposed parachain blocks.
 They do so by checking a Proof-of-Validity (PoV) of the block and ensuring that the PoV remains available.
-They put financial capital down as "skin in the game" which can be slashed (destroyed) if they are proven to have validated wrong.
+They put financial capital down as "skin in the game" which can be slashed (destroyed) if they are proven to have misvalidated.
 1. Collators.
 These nodes are responsible for creating the Proofs-of-Validity that validators know how to check.
 Creating a PoV typically requires familiarity with the transaction format and block authoring rules of the parachain, as well as having access to the full state of the parachain.
 1. Fishermen.
 These are user-operated, permissionless nodes whose goal is to catch misbehaving validators in exchange for a bounty.
 Collators and validators can behave as Fishermen too.
 Fishermen aren't necessary for security, and aren't covered in-depth by this document.